lewazo/boreale/README.md

 The main goal of Boréale is to have a tiny self-contained solution that is more appropriate for a home server usage.

 ### Alternatives
-* [Authelia](https://github.com/clems4ever/authelia) If you are looking of a complete solution for organizations.
+* [Authelia](https://github.com/clems4ever/authelia) If you are looking for a complete solution for organizations.

 * [Traefik Forward Auth](https://github.com/thomseddon/traefik-forward-auth) If you are looking for a Google OAuth-based authentication.